Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Results

 Higher resolution simulations unbind less mass overall than their lower resolution counterparts (as systematically observed across codes; e.g. \citealt{gonzalez-bolivar_common_2022}).
 As expected due to the inclusion of recombination energy, the tabulated EoS simulations unbind most of the envelope.
 This behaviour has been reported before \citep[e.g.,][]{Reichardt2019,gonzalez-bolivar_common_2022}.
-The additional unbinding observed during and immediately after inspiral completely disappears for high $q$ simulations (present in 68H but not in 85H and 100H), presumably because the envelope is expanded by the deposition of orbital energy but not unbound, which we will continue to investigate shortly.
+The additional unbinding seen immediately after inspiral's conclusion completely disappears for high $q$ simulations (present in 68IH but not in 85IH and 100IH), presumably because the envelope is expanded by the deposition of orbital energy but not unbound, which we will continue to investigate shortly.

 The star symbols in Figure~\ref{fig:evo_vs_time} denote the beginning of unbinding due to the density in proximity to the core dropping sufficiently that the SPH particle smoothing lengths become larger than their distance to the core point mass.
 This leads to additional unbinding already described by \citet{gonzalez-bolivar_common_2022}.
-This phenomenon is particularly pronounced in simulations with low resolution and an ideal EoS, clear in all the L simulations (except 150L) as a pronounced decrease in the bound mass after the star symbol in Figure~\ref{fig:evo_vs_time} .
+This phenomenon is particularly pronounced in simulations with low resolution and an ideal EoS, clear in all the IL simulations (except 150IL) as a pronounced decrease in the bound mass after the star symbol in Figure~\ref{fig:evo_vs_time} .
 At high resolution this does not occur (see \ref{sec:appen1} for further details).

-In Figures~\ref{fig:LH_bound_inspiral} and \ref{fig:MH_bound_inspiral} we plot the bound mass distribution as a function of time for the 68H, 85H, 100H, and 150H, and 68MH, 85MH, 100MH and 150MH simulations, respectively.
+In Figures~\ref{fig:LH_bound_inspiral} and \ref{fig:MH_bound_inspiral} we plot the bound mass distribution as a function of time for the 68IH, 85IH, 100IH, and 150IH, and 68MH, 85MH, 100MH and 150MH simulations, respectively.
 The vertical black lines correspond to the circle and triangle in Figure~\ref{fig:evo_vs_time}, the beginning and end of the inspiral.
 The total energy of each SPH particle was computed as the sum of its kinetic, core–gas potential, and gas–gas potential energies (making up the mechanical energy), adding the values for all particles, $k$, in each bin, $i$, as follows: